imgntn/prettymuni/README.md

 - [] favorite colors
 - [] manifest to install as home screen app
 - [] animate route paths
+- [] pre filter routes with no vehicles out of route selector

 # bugs
 - [x] when a new vehicle is added or removed from a route, the route is being shuffled. fixed by passing second parameter to .data() to keep track